How To Find Out If 'Women's Empowerment' Programs Really Empower Women

 Then, says Glennerster, "we stepped back and watched."
 They wanted to see: Did the village chief simply take the decision without consulting the rest of the assembled community?
 And if the villagers did hold a discussion, did women speak up?
 And for how long?

-They found that one-third of the time, the chief made the call on his own.
-And even when there was a village meeting — compared to a control group — there was no difference in the number of women who participated in the deliberation.
+They found that about one-third of the time, the chief made the call on his own.
+And even when there was a village meeting there was no difference in the number of women who participated in the deliberation compared to what happened in a control group that had not participated in the empowerment program.

-The case illustrates the importance of coming up with ways to test whether a women's empowerment initiative is actually working, adds Glennerster.
-Here, she says, was a program that "had just spent four years persuading [people in these villages] that you needed to listen to women.
-And that was a pretty good indicator that actually women's voices hadn't changed in these communities."
+In other words, said Glennerster, here was a program that "had just spent four years persuading [people in these villages] that you needed to listen to women.
+And [our finding] was a pretty good indicator that actually women's voices hadn't changed in these communities."

-It doesn't mean these programs like this aren't potentially valuable, she says.
-But it points up the necessity of using rigorous research to make sure they're actually accomplishing their goal.
+This doesn't mean programs like this aren't potentially valuable, she says.
+But it underscores how vital it is to use rigorous research to make sure they're actually accomplishing their goal.